 Penalties for non-compliance with any eligibility requirements detailed above may include match forfeiture and/or disqualification for the current Academic Year and/or subsequent Academic Years.

 The Competition is subject to all applicable United States federal, state, and local laws and regulations and is VOID WHERE PROHIBITED BY LAW.

 6. COMPETITION STRUCTURE

-- The Fall Exhibition Season will consist of seven weeks of online exhibition matches.
+- The Pre-season Scrimmages will consist of two weeks of online exhibition matches.
 Teams may register until the start of the last Match.
 Each week, Teams that identify themselves as “Available” during the Match Window will be paired up with an opponent.
 Match-ups will be determined by previous results (with the exception of week one, which will be randomized).
 For example, during week Two, Teams that are 1-0 will be paired up with other Teams that are 1-0.
-There will be no Playoffs during the Fall Exhibition Season, and the results will not impact the Regular Season.

 Default Match Time: The default day and time for all Matches during the Regular Season is Tuesday at 4:00 PM CST.
 Matches must be played at the default Match time unless both Teams agree to play at a different time and reschedule the Match on Generation Esports.

 - Rescheduling Matches: Regular Season Matches may be rescheduled to any time on or before the last day of the Regular Season (April 11).
 Matches must be rescheduled on the corresponding Match page on Generation Esports by February 14 and can be coordinated using Lobby Chat.
 Once a new date/time has been agreed to, the Match should be rescheduled per “How to reschedule Your Matches” below.
 Once a Match has been rescheduled on Generation Esports it will be considered the official scheduled start time, for the purposes of forfeits and late penalties.